qooxdoo-archive/qxwebdriver-java/README.md

     Selectable packageTree = (Selectable) driver.findWidget(tree);
     packageTree.selectItem("data");

+## See it in action

+Clone the repo, then run

+    mvn verify

+This will run the included example tests against the [Widget Browser](http://demo.qooxdoo.org/current/widgetbrowser/).

 ## Widget Interfaces

 QxWebDriver provides a set of Widget classes similar to WebDriver's support classes, each of which implements _org.oneandone.qxwebdriver.ui.Widget_ or one or more of the interfaces inheriting from it, such as _Selectable_ or _Scrollable_.
 These interfaces allow complex actions to be performed by relatively few API calls.